 Once you have compiled and evaluated all the information, it is time to create a plan for enacting change in the community.
 There are seven areas of focus for successfully implementing this change: commitment, social norms, social diffusion, prompts, communication, incentives, and convenience.

-• Communication is key when trying to reach out beyond immediate networks and circles; any successful campaign needs to make sure its message spreads far enough so that everyone has access to it easily.
+- Communication is key when trying to reach out beyond immediate networks and circles; any successful campaign needs to make sure its message spreads far enough so that everyone has access to it easily.
+Effective branding within your communication strategy is crucial for building trust, establishing a memorable identity, and supporting behavior change objectives.

 Do a Pilot Program

-A pilot program will allow you to assess whether your strategies will work in practice and provide valuable insight into their potential success.
+Piloting a CBSM program allows you to assess whether your strategies will work in practice and provides valuable insight into their potential success before broader deployment.
 Start with a small group of participants and evaluate feedback from participants to make improvements necessary before full-scale implementation.
-With access to data and feedback from participants, pilot programs can help ensure that resources are allocated wisely and that changes have maximum impact on all involved.
+With access to data and feedback from participants, piloting can help ensure that resources are allocated wisely and that changes have maximum impact on all involved.

 Full-Scale Implementation